 Let’s say your organization is looking to develop programming for veterans.
-Reach out to leaders by visiting the gathering places of your community’s veterans, contact the congressional affairs office, and get in touch with a VA health center.
+Reach out to leaders by visiting the gathering places of your community’s veterans, contacting the congressional affairs office, and getting in touch with a VA health center.

 These connections can help you assess needs and play a key part in helping you address them.
 It’s important to have resources, support, and ample expertise available to you before implementing a program.